scrapy/scrapy/scrapy/trunk/docs/intro/tutorial.rst

-.. _tutorial:
+.. _intro-tutorial:

 ===============
 Scrapy Tutorial
 ===============

-In this tutorial, we'll assume that Scrapy is already installed in your system, if not see :ref:`intro-install`.
+In this tutorial, we'll assume that Scrapy is already installed in your system.
+If that's not the case see :ref:`intro-install`.

 We are going to use `Open directory project (dmoz) <http://www.dmoz.org/>`_ as our example domain to scrape.

-This tutorial will introduce you to this tasks:
+This tutorial will walk you through through these tasks:

-* Creating a project
+1. Creating a new Scrapy project
-* Defining the Items you will extract
+2. Defining the Items you will extract
-* Writing a spider to crawl a site and extract Items
+3. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract :ref:`Items <topics-items>`
-* Write an Item Pipeline to store the extracted Items
+4. Writing an :ref:`Item Pipeline <topics-item-pipeline>` to store the extracted Items

 Creating a project
 ==================